|

 Merit

-file) - product label for Merit Insecticide the
+2F Specimen Label - product label for Merit

-and landscape pest control.
-This label is for
+used in lawn and landscape pest control.
+This

-general information only.
-Product labels can change so
+label is for general information only.
+Product labels

-be sure to follow the instructions attached to the
+can change so be sure to follow the instructions

 Premise

-Product labels can change so be sure to follow the
+information only.
+Product labels can change so be sure

-instructions attached to the product you are actually
+to follow the instructions attached to the product you

 Imidacloprid